Day of the Vow: In the Transvaal

 Die Zuid-Afrikaansche Republiek declared 16 December a public holiday in 1865, to be commemorated by public religious services.
 However, until 1877, the general public there did not utilise the holiday as they did in Natal.
 Cricket matches and hunts were organised, some businesses remained open, and newspapers were sold.
 The name Dingane's Day appeared for the first time in the media, in an 1875 edition of De Volksstem.
 That newspaper wondered whether the lack of support for the holiday signalled a weakening sense of nationalism (Bailey 2003:37,38).

 After the Transvaal was annexed by the British in 1877, the new government refrained from state functions (like Supreme Court sittings) on the date (Bailey 2003:41).

 The desire by the Transvaal to retrieve its independence prompted the emergence of Afrikaner nationalism and the revival of 16 December in that territory.
 Transvaal burgers held meetings around the date to discuss responses to the annexation.
 In 1879 the first such a meeting convened at Wonderfontein on the West Rand.
 Burgers disregarded Sir G.J.
 Wolseley, the governor of Transvaal, who prohibited the meeting on 16 December.
 The following year they held a similar combination of discussions and the celebration of Dingane's Day at Paardekraal (Bailey 2003:43).

 Paul Kruger, president of the Transvaal Republic, believed that failure to observe the date led to the loss of independence and to the first Anglo-Boer war as a divine punishment.
 Before initiating hostilities with the British, a ceremony was held at Paardekraal on 16 December 1880 in which 5,000 burghers [citizens] piled a cairn of stones that symbolised past and future victories (over the Zulu and the British).

-After the success of its military campaign against the British, the Transvaal state organised a Dingane's Day festival every five years.
+After its victory in the First Boer War, the Transvaal state organised a Dingane's Day festival every five years.
 At the first of these in 1881, an estimated 12,000 to 15,000 people listened to speeches by Kruger and others (Gilliomee 1989).
 At the third such festival in 1891, Kruger emphasised the need for the festival to be religious in nature (Ehlers 2003).